mjcolon218/Webscraping-Projects/README.md

 # Webscraping-Projects
 Examples of Webscraper bot scripts I've written for my clients .This is a instragram bot that I created, which was a class that inherited from the Selenium Library .
-I initialized and targted the html elements I found useful and threw some logic in there.
+I initialized the webdriver object and then targted the html elements I found useful and threw some logic in there.
 I hope you enjoy !
 * Twitter-bot.py : Used the Selenium driver class to create my own class and methods to check my local internet speeds and tweet about them!